 In addition to the college general education requirements, the following courses are required for the major: EDUC 202, 225, and 237, and ELED 232, 236, 238, 248, 304, 307, 308, 312, 315, 319, 383, 395.
 Students will also take a total of 15 credit hours of clinical practice in Elementary Education (ELED 464).
 Other required courses are Biology, HIST 101, 102, or 104, MATH 125, PHSC 301, PSYC 101 and 242, and SPED 223.

 ELED 238.
-Integrating Art in the Elementary Classroom.
-(3) Methods for teaching elementary school children through the integration of art into the curriculum.
-Prerequisites: ELED 232 and sophomore standing.
+Integrating the Arts in the Elementary Classroom.
+Candidates will analyze fundamental issues, curriculum, and learning strategies for teaching elementary school children through the integration of the arts into the curriculum.
+The course prerequisite is ELED 232 and sophomore or junior standing.
+This course requires 10 hours of field experience.

 ELED 248.
 Integrating Music and Movement in the Elementary Classroom.
-(3) Methods for teaching elementary school children through the integration of music and movement into the curriculum.
-Prerequisite: ELED 232.
+Candidates will analyze fundamental issues, curriculum, and learning strategies for teaching elementary school children through the integration of music and movement into the curriculum.
+The course prerequisite is ELED 232 and sophomore or junior standing.
+This course requires 10 hours of field experience.

 ELED 307.
 Language Arts for Elementary Teachers.
-(3) Research as the basis for teaching the facets of language arts; available instructional aids; survey of children's literature; whole language.
-Prerequisite: ELED 232.
+Research as the basis for teaching the facets of language arts; available instructional aids; survey of children's literature; whole language.

-ELED 308.
-Reading Methods.
-(3) Concentrates on the content of reading and the various methods of teaching reading, including whole language.
+ELED 383.
+Reading Lab.
+This course concentrates on blended literacy concepts and the various methods of teaching reading, including whole language.
 Also includes teaching strategies, diagnostic tools, and interpretation and analysis of testing results.
-Other topics include the development of language as a prerequisite to reading, diagnosis of reading disabilities, designing a remediation plan, and implementation and evaluation of outcomes.
-Prerequisite: ELED 232.
+Other topics include the development of language as a prerequisite to reading, designing a remediation plan, and implementation and evaluation of outcomes.
+This course requires 45 hours of field experience.

 ELED 395.
 Seminar for Elementary Education Majors.
-(3) A seminar to provide for integration of concepts, attitudes and theories for clinical practice (student teaching).
-Prerequisites: ELED 232, 304, 307, and 315, and junior standing.
+The seminar for Elementary Education majors will provide for the integration of concepts, attitudes, and theories for student teaching.
+Course pre-requisites: ELED 232 and junior standing in the education program.

 Assistant Professor of Elementary Education